subhashdixit/DS_Interview_Preparation/Common 100 ML Interview Questions.md

 # 2. Difference between convex and non-convex cost function; what does it mean when a cost function is non-convex?
 Ans:
-Certainly, here's the information presented in a table format for the question about the difference between convex and non-convex cost functions:

 | Aspect                                | Convex Cost Function             | Non-Convex Cost Function            |
 |---------------------------------------|---------------------------------|------------------------------------|